intchanter/2013-05-selenium/brainstorm.rst

 Topics to cover:

 - What is Selenium?
+  - A tool for driving a browser as if a user were using it
+  - Can drive Firefox, Chrome, Safari, IE
 - Why use page maps?
 - Why use page objects?
 - Which selector type to favor?
 (CSS)